kevinveeder/nfl-fantasy-predictor-pt2/README.md

 - 10 years of training data and 20+ engineered features
 - Automated hyperparameter optimization and cross-validation
 - NEW: QB-WR chemistry analysis system - the secret sauce nobody else has
+- NEW: QB support system multipliers - accounts for RB help and O-line protection

 ---

 ## Champions Rise...

 *Because fantasy football deserves more than just basic stats.
-Now with QB-WR chemistry analysis that gives you the edge nobody else has.
+Now with QB-WR chemistry AND QB support system analysis that gives you multi-factor edge nobody else has.
 This isn't your average predictor anymore.*